 It is great to be able to move quickly, believe me, not having a lot of luggage is perfect!
-Everything fitted in our car and we were ready for the ten days trip and more than 1600 kilometres which led us all the way to the south – New Plymouth, Levin, Whanganui, Wellington, Nelson, Christchurch, Ashburton, Timaru, Oamaru, Invercargill!
+Everything fitted in our car and we were ready for ten days trip and more than 1600 kilometres which led us all the way to the south – New Plymouth, Levin, Whanganui, Wellington, Nelson, Christchurch, Ashburton, Timaru, Oamaru, Invercargill!

 Our first stop was New Plymouth.
 We were there already but, because of the weather, we weren’t able to see Mount Taranaki so we went there again.
 And what happened?
 The weather was the same.
 Rain didn’t stop for a second and the fog was so thick.
-It gave us the reason to come back again, maybe third time will be the lucky one and we will have the chance to visit Egmont National Park during the nice sunny day.
+It gave us the reason to come back again, maybe third time will be the lucky one and we will have the chance to visit Egmont National Park during a nice sunny day.
 My friends were there last weekend and they sent me the photo of the mountain, so beautiful, right?

 Two hours later we arrived in Whanganui, home of Whanganui River, the longest navigable waterway in New Zealand.
 This river runs all the way from Mt Tongariro to the sea…